George Bornemissza: Early career

-The Australian Dung Beetle Project 1965-1985
+The Australian Dung Beetle Project 1965–1985

 From 1965, Bornemissza traveled extensively in search of suitable dung beetles to introduce to Australia.
 The first dung beetles to be introduced to Australia came from Hawaii, where beetles had already been introduced from Africa to biologically control populations of the pestilent horn fly.
 Samples of the species Onthophagus gazella were transported to Australia where they were bred in sterile conditions before being released in Queensland in 1968.
 After the introduction, they became established across a large area of tropical Australia.

 It was realized that due to periods of seasonal inactivity by O. Gazella, further beetle species were needed to fill in the gaps in climatic and habitat preference and the peak time of beetle activity.
 To this end, Bornemissza traveled to Pretoria in 1970 where he helped establish a South African branch of the Australian Dung Beetle Research Unit.
-For 9 years, he carried out research to find species of dung beetle that would not only be able to remove the bovine dung pads in Australia, but also those that would thrive in the varying climates found all over the continent.
-It was also important that the beetles chose, and the tiny parasites that the beetles carry, would not themselves become pests and so strict quarantining procedures were devised and developed.
+For nine years, he carried out research to find species of dung beetle that would not only be able to remove the bovine dung pads in Australia, but would thrive in the varying climates found all over the continent.
+It was also important that the chosen beetles, and the tiny parasites that the beetles carry, would not themselves become pests and so, strict quarantining procedures were devised and developed.
 In total, 43 species of beetle from Africa and Europe were introduced to Australia by CSIRO between 1968 and 1984.